-As of March 31, 2021, a total of 134 financial institutions had signed a basic agreement with the AFFF Unit.
+As of March 31, 2022, a total of 134 financial institutions had signed a basic agreement with the AFFF Unit.

-92 of these financial institutions developed new loan products for farmers that incorporated credit supplementation under this program.
+91 of these financial institutions developed new loan products for farmers that incorporated credit supplementation under this program.

-Financial institutions under basic agreements with JFC (As of March 31, 2021)
+Financial institutions under CDS basic agreements with JFC (As of March 31, 2022)

 Banks Shinkin banks Credit cooperatives Total

-Hokkaido 1 12 2 15
+Hokkaido 1 13 2 16

 Tohoku 7 5 1 13

 Kanto 3 8 2 13

-Chubu 7 22 4 33
+Chubu 7 22 4 33 14

-Kinki 5 10 - 15
+Kinki 4 4 10 - -

 Chugoku 2 11 1 14

 Shikoku 5 2 - 7

 Kyushu 10 13 1 24

-Total 40 83 11 134
+Total 39 84 11 134

-(Of these, institutions that developed new programs) (32) (54) (6) (92)
+(Of these, institutions that developed new programs) (31) (54) (6) (91)

-Providing Investment Support to Agricultural Corporations
+Providing Investment Support to Agricultural, Forestry and Fisheries Corporations, etc.

-The AFFF Unit has been making capital contributions to Investment Limited Partnerships (LPS) and stock companies to invest in agriculture corporations with the business program approval of the Minister of Agriculture, Forestry and Fisheries.
-This is done to support the adequacy of equity capital of leading agricultural corporations which will sustain regional agriculture businesses.
+The AFFF Unit has been making capital contributions to Investment Limited Partnerships (LPs) and stock companies to invest in agricultural, forestry, and fisheries corporations with business program approval from the Minister of Agriculture, Forestry and Fisheries.
+This is done to support the adequacy of equity capital of leading agricultural, forestry, and fisheries corporations and food processing businesses and provide capital to businesses involved in all stages of the food value chain.

-(As of March 31, 2021)
+(As of March 31, 2022)

-LPS Public companies Number of capital contributions 18 associations 1 company Pledged investment amount or investment amount (of which invested by JFC) 7.46 billion yen (3.56 billion yen) 4.07 billion yen (2.03 billion yen)
+LPS Public companies Number of capital contributions 18 associations 1 company Pledged investment amount or investment amount (of which invested by JFC) 6.61 billion yen (3.14 billion yen) 5.07 billion yen (2.53 billion yen)